 As you can see, they create a wonderful place to relax and entertain.

 A canopy for a pergola can extend its usability, with protection against sun and light showers.

-There are lots more pergola kits using fabric now, some with a very modern feel.
-We'll look at some in a while, but let's start off with the DIY option...
+There are many more pergola kits using fabric now, as a canopy for a pergola, some with a very modern feel.
+We're spoilt!

-What we'll need to do first is source a track runner system to fit underneath the side support rafters.
-Its important that we're able to attach rigid rods securely to the sliding mechanism carriers that hang below the track.
+What we'll need to do first is source a track runner system to fit underneath or inside both sides of the support rafters, so you'll need two.

-In the picture, the curtains are hanging straight down from the track.
-However, for our canopy, we will attach the material to aluminium rods (see diagrams below) and then attach these rods, at right angles, to the tracks by hooking them through the eyes of the button carriers on one side of the pergola to the button carriers on the opposite side.
-They can also be attached with some sort of hoop or hook if the rod is too big for the carrier.
+For our canopy, we will attach the material to tubing to give it rigidity across the canopy width (they will need to be straightened first) and then attach these tubes, at right angles, to the tracks by hooking them through the eyes of the button carriers on one side of the pergola to the button carriers on the opposite side.
+They can also be attached with some sort of hoop or hook if the tube is too big for the carrier.

-We will need 4 to 8 rigid rods (depending on the size of our pergola) that will neither bend or rust.
-These rods are passed through a looped circle that we've stitched into the canvas.
+We will need 4 to 12 rigid tubing or rod lengths (depending on the size of our pergola) that will neither bend or rust.
+These are passed through a looped circle that we've stitched into the canvas.